Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Hom-module theory

-\begin{definition}[Hom-noetherian module]A right (left) $R$-hom-module is called \emph{hom-noetherian} if it satisfies the three equivalent conditions of \autoref{prop:hom-noetherian-conditions-for-modules} on its hom-submodules. \end{definition}
+\begin{definition}[Hom-Noetherian module]A right (left) $R$-hom-module is called \emph{hom-Noetherian} if it satisfies the three equivalent conditions of \autoref{prop:hom-noetherian-conditions-for-modules} on its hom-submodules. \end{definition}

-Appealing to \autoref{re:ring-as-module}, i.e. the fact that any hom-associative ring is both a left and a right hom-module over itself, all properties that hold for right (left) hom-modules necessarily also hold for hom-associative rings, replacing ``hom-submodule" by ``right (left) hom-ideal''.
-Rephrasing \autoref{prop:hom-noetherian-conditions-for-modules} for hom-associative rings, we thus get the following:
+Appealing to \autoref{re:ring-as-module}, all properties that hold for right (left) hom-modules necessarily also hold for hom-associative rings, replacing ``hom-submodule" by ``right (left) hom-ideal''.
+Hence we have the following:

-\begin{corollary}[The hom-noetherian conditions for hom-associative rings] Let $R$ be a non-unital, hom-associative ring.
+\begin{corollary}[The hom-Noetherian conditions for hom-associative rings] Let $R$ be a non-unital, hom-associative ring.
 Then the following conditions are equivalent: \begin{enumerate}[label=(NR\arabic*)] \item $R$ satisfies the ascending chain condition on its right (left) hom-ideals. \item Any nonempty family of right (left) hom-ideals of $R$ has a maximal element. \item Any right (left) hom-ideal of $R$ is finitely generated. \end{enumerate} \end{corollary}

-\begin{definition}[Hom-noetherian ring]A non-unital, hom-associative ring $R$ is called \emph{right (left) hom-noetherian} if it satisfies the three equivalent conditions of \autoref{prop:hom-noetherian-conditions-for-modules} on its right (left) hom-ideals.
-If $R$ satisfies the conditions on both its right and its left hom-ideals, it is called \emph{hom-noetherian}. \end{definition}
+\begin{definition}[Hom-Noetherian ring]A non-unital, hom-associative ring $R$ is called \emph{right (left) hom-Noetherian} if it satisfies the three equivalent conditions of \autoref{prop:hom-noetherian-conditions-for-rings} on its right (left) hom-ideals.
+If $R$ satisfies the conditions on both its right and its left hom-ideals, it is called \emph{hom-Noetherian}. \end{definition}

-\begin{remark}[Noetherian ring] If the twisting map is either the identity map or the zero map, a right (left) hom-noetherian ring is is simply a right (left) noetherian ring due to \autoref{re:ideal}. \end{remark}
+\begin{remark} If the twisting map is either the identity map or the zero map, a right (left) hom-Noetherian ring is simply a right (left) Noetherian ring (cf. \autoref{re:ideal}).
+If $R$ is a unital, hom-associative ring, then all right (left) ideals of $R$ are actually right (left) hom-ideals; if $I$ is a right ideal of $R$ and $i\in I$, then $\alpha(i)=\alpha(i)\cdot(1\cdot 1)=i\cdot\alpha(1)\in I$, and similarly for the left case.
+In particular, $R$ is right (left) hom-Noetherian if and only if $R$ is right (left) Noetherian. \end{remark}

-\begin{proposition}[Surjective hom-noetherian hom-module morphism] The hom-noetherian conditions are preserved by surjective morphisms of right (left) $R$-hom-modules. \end{proposition}
+\begin{proposition}[Surjective hom-Noetherian hom-module morphism] The hom-Noetherian conditions are preserved by surjective morphisms of right (left) $R$-hom-modules. \end{proposition}